Taming the Monster Every Context: Complexity Measure and Unified Framework for Offline-Oracle Efficient Contextual Bandits: Proofs for Section

 \begin{lemma}[Bounding $\varepsilon$-SEC in Finite Eluder Dimension Case with Peeling Argument] For any function class $\Gcal: \Acal \to \RR$, $\varepsilon > 0$, and any sequence $\cbr{a_i, h_i}_{i=1}^N$ such that $h_i \in \Dcal \Gcal$ and $h_i(a) \in (\theta, 2\theta]$ for some $\theta > 0$.
 Then, we have the following inequality holds:

 \end{lemma}

 \begin{proof}[Proof of Lemma~\ref{lemma:bound-sec-with-peeling}] The proof is similar to the proof of~\citet[][Lemma E.2]{agarwal2024non}.

-The first inequality holds by filling the summation with the maximum possible allocations in the constructed buckets.
-The detailed argument is the same as the proof of \citet[][Lemma E.2]{agarwal2024non}.
-For each bucket, the maximum number of elements is the eluder dimension $\Edim(\Gcal, \varepsilon)$ due to the construction of buckets.
-The second inequality holds because the summation can be approximated by an integral.
-The last inequality holds because $\Edim(\Gcal, \varepsilon) \geq 1$.
-The third inequality holds by relaxing $\Edim$ to $1$. \end{proof}
+The first inequality holds by filling the summation with the maximum possible allocations in the constructed buckets -- see \citet[][Lemma E.2]{agarwal2024non} for the relevant definitions.
+For each bucket, the maximum number of elements is the eluder dimension $\Edim(\Gcal, \varepsilon)$ due to the construction.
+The second inequality holds because the summation can be upper bounded by an integral.
+The third inequality holds by relaxing $\Edim$ in the denominator to $1$. \end{proof}